Sergey Mergelyan: Education

 Before the war, Mergelyan lived in Russia, and studied at the Kerch secondary school.
 When at the end of 1941 his family has moved from Kerch to Yerevan, he got into a completely unfamiliar environment, he did not know Armenian at all.
 He studied at the Yerevan school named after Mravyan.
 Soon he excelled in his abilities.
 In 1943, Mergelyan won the first place at the republican physics and mathematics Olympiad.
 In 1944, at age 16, he passed the examinations via extern for grades 9-10, graduated from high school and immediately entered the Physics and Mathematics Faculty of the Yerevan State University (YSU).

-He drew attention to himself at the university, where he during a year passed the first and second courses, and soon began attending lectures of academician Artashes Shahinyan, the founder of the Armenian mathematical school.
+He drew attention to himself at the university, where he during a year passed the first and second courses, and soon began attending lectures of academician Artashes Shahinian, the founder of the Armenian mathematical school.
 In addition to studying and working in the seminar, Mergelyan taught in the mathematical circle at the Yerevan Palace of Pioneers.
 There he gave full freedom to fantasy, writing puzzles for children by conducting competitions to solve particularly difficult tasks and organizing mathematical games.

 He passed a five-year university course for three years, in the first year he studied only a few days, then via extern had passed exams and immediately switched to the second, and in 1946 he received a diploma.

 At the same time, he restored the original surname on his father's line and received a diploma already as Sergey Nikitovich Mergelyan.

 After YSU (1946), Mergelyan entered the postgraduate study at Steklov Institute of Mathematics to Mstislav Vsevolodovich Keldysh.
 Although all his colossal employment, Keldysh paid special attention to his new graduate student.
 They met mainly at Keldysh's house, at 8-9 o'clock in the evening, and conducted long conversations about mathematical problems.

 A thesis for the degree on physical and mathematical sciences, Mergelyan wrote for a year and a half.
 The defense took place in 1949 and was brilliant.
 After an hour and a half session, the academic council announced the awarding of a doctorate in physics and mathematics to Mergelyan.
-Although Mergelyan introduced to defend the Ph.D. dissertation, all three official opponents - Academician Lavrent'ev, Sergei Mikhailovich Nikol'skii and Corresponding Member Alexander Osipovich Gelfоnd - petitioned the Academic Council to award him the Doctor of Science degree.
+Although Mergelyan introduced to defend the Ph.D. dissertation, all three official opponents - Academician Lavrentyev, Sergey Nikolsky and Corresponding Member Alexander Gelfоnd - petitioned the Academic Council to award him the Doctor of Science degree.

 The petition of opponents was satisfied (for this it was necessary to call the members of the scientific council, which took time), and Mergelyan became the youngest doctor of physical and mathematical sciences in the USSR at the age of 20 (at 21).

 Until today this is a record of getting the highest scientific degree (Doctor of Science) at such a young age in former USSR and present Russia.